hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-greenlake-developer-portal.md

 ![](/img/blog-greenlake-dev-portal1.png)

-## Guides: Learn how to get started using the HPE Greenlake Developer Portal.
+## Guides: Learn how to get started using the HPE GreenLake Developer Portal.

  The minimal requirement of being able to start using the portal is to have an HPE user account or an HPE GreenLake Account.
 To leverage the HPE GreenLake platform APIs, the user will need to create an API client credentials for the HPE GreenLake platform.
 With the API client credentials, the user will be able to create an access token.

 One cannot generate an access token without having an HPE account part of a workspace.
 You will be guided through all the different steps to create the account either through the present portal or through the HPE GreenLake portal.

-It is important to note that some content on the portal is private or only visible to a restricted group (for example, partners, developers, or administrators The portal comes with the following roles:
+It is important to note that some content on the portal is private or only visible to a restricted group (for example, partners or developers).
+The portal comes with the following roles:

  *Public*

-The portal comes with the following default roles.

 Guest: Every visitor will have this role with a single permission to read all public content on the portal.